 You may often wonder when your partner will just get up and leave or if they even still love you.
 Requiring frequent reassurance that people care about you may also be a sign of anxious attachment.
 This may often result from not feeling sure that you were loved and cared for by your parents or past partners.

-6. Tendency to Get Very Quickly Attached to Romantic Partners
+6. You Tend to Attach to Romantic Partners Fast

 You jump head-first into new relationships, ignoring the red flags and then they end up following the same pattern as previous relationships.